 See my review of African Mango and weight loss for more on this study.

 No side effects were observed.
 That’s good.
-Interestingly however, the study also mentions that none of the rats lost weight (or gained weight either).
+Interestingly, the study also mentions that none of the rats lost weight (or gained weight either).

 In a 2008 study titled, Inhibition of Irvingia gabonensis seed extract (OB131) on adipogenesis as mediated via down regulation of the PPARgamma and Leptin genes and up-regulation of the adiponectin gene, mouse cells were treated with the IGOB131 extract.
 The extract appeared to inhibit the production of fat cells.
 Human studies are needed to corroborate these findings.